Cart

 Journey through Istanbul’s cultural heritage

 Built in 537 under Emperor Justinian I, Hagia Sophia has shaped Istanbul’s identity for nearly fifteen centuries.
-First a Byzantine basilica, later an Ottoman mosque, then a museum, and now an active mosque once again, it remains one of the world’s most influential monuments.
+First a Byzantine basilica, later an Ottoman mosque, then a museum, and now an active mosque once again.
+Hagia Sophia remains one of the world’s most influential architectural masterpieces.

-Admire Its Iconic Dome & Byzantine Art Inside, light filters through soaring arches, illuminating ancient mosaics, marble pillars, calligraphy medallions, and breathtaking architecture that defined an era.
+Admire Its Iconic Dome & Byzantine Art Inside, light filters through soaring arches, revealing ancient mosaics, marble pillars, calligraphy medallions, and breathtaking design that defined an entire era.

-Explore at Your Own Pace with an Audio Guide Your ticket includes an audio guide app that reveals the history, symbolism, and secrets of its upper gallery—the only area open to foreign visitors.
+Explore at Your Own Pace with an Audio Guide Your ticket includes an audio guide app that brings history to life as you visit the upper gallery, the only section open to foreign visitors.

 Book Hagia Sophia Tickets Online Enjoy verified access, instant mobile confirmation, and a smooth entry experience.
 Witness the living history of Istanbul.